Lace: England

-The lace that was made in England prior to the introduction of bobbin lace in the mid 1500s was primarily cutwork or drawn thread work.
+Prior to the introduction of bobbin lace, English lace in the mid 1500s was primarily cutwork or drawn thread work.
 There is a 1554 mention of Sir Thomas Wyatt wearing a ruff trimmed with bone lace (some bobbins at the time were made of bone).
-The court of Queen Elizabeth of England maintained close ties with the French court, and so French lace began to be seen and appreciated in England.
-Lace was used on her court gowns, and became fashionable.
+The court of Queen Elizabeth of England maintained close ties with the French court, so French lace began to be seen and appreciated in England.
+Lace was used on her court gowns and became fashionable.

 There are two distinct areas of England where lacemaking was a significant industry: Devon and part of the South Midlands.
 Belgian lacemakers were encouraged to settle in Honiton in Devon at the end of the 16th century.
-They continued to make pillow and other lace, as they had in their homeland, but Honiton lace never got the acclaim that lace from France, Italy, and Belgium did.
-While the lace in Devon stayed stable, in the lace-making areas of the South Midlands there were changes brought by different groups of émigrés: Flemings, French Huguenots, and later, French escaping the Revolution.
+They continued to make lace as they had in their homeland, but Honiton lace never got the acclaim that lace from France, Italy, and Belgium did.
+While the lace in Devon stayed stable, the lace-making areas of the South Midlands faced changes brought by different groups of émigrés: Flemings, French Huguenots, and later, French escaping the Revolution.

-Catherine of Aragon, while exiled in Ampthill, England, was said to have supported the lace makers there by burning all her lace, and commissioning new pieces.
+Catherine of Aragon, while exiled in Ampthill, England, was said to have supported the lace makers there by burning all her lace and commissioning new pieces.
 This may be the origin of the lacemaker's holiday, Cattern's Day.
-On this day (25 or 26 November) lacemakers were given a day off from work, and Cattern cakes - small dough cakes made with caraway seeds, were used to celebrate.
-The English diarist Samuel Pepys often wrote about the lace used for his, his wife's, and his acquaintances' clothing, and on 10 May 1669, noted that he intended to remove the gold lace from the sleeves of his coat "as it is fit [he] should", possibly in order to avoid charges of ostentatious living.
+On this day (the 25th or 26th of November) lacemakers were given a day off from work and Cattern cakes (small dough cakes made with caraway seeds) were used to celebrate.

+The English diarist Samuel Pepys often wrote about the lace used for his, his wife's, and his acquaintances' clothing.
+On May 10th,1669 he noted that he intended to remove the gold lace from the sleeves of his coat "as it is fit [he] should", possibly in order to avoid charges of ostentatious living.

+The decline of the lace industry in England began about 1780, as was happening elsewhere.
+Some of the reasons include the increased popularity Classical style clothing, the economic issues connected to war, and the increased production and use of machine-made laces.
 In 1840, Britain's Queen Victoria was married in lace, influencing the wedding dress style until now.

-The decline of the lace industry in England began about 1780, as was happening elsewhere.
-Some of the reasons include the increased popularity of clothing in the Classical style, the economic issues connected to war, and the increased production and use of machine-made laces.